ryguy2k4/speedruncompanion/README.md

 #### FSG/RSG Practice Settings
 If you want to used FSG/RSG Practice Mode, you must at least fill in *FSG/RSG Practice Map 1* with the name of the practice world.
 To avoid issues, make sure that the world file folder name is identical to the display name of the world within Minecraft.
 If you would like to use additional practice maps, check the checkbox above them and provide a world name.

 As a complement to Speedrun Companion, I have created a modified version of [Sethbling´s Speedrun Practice Datapack](https://www.youtube.com/watch?v=UihtGJhK_-w) which is included in the folder when you download Speedrun Companion.
 This modified version is based off of modifications made by Secondairy#1782.
-This modified version is designed to be used exclusively for with Speedrun Companion for bastion practice, so the chat interface has been completely removed and I have added the ability to create custom loadouts.
+This modified version is designed to be used exclusively with Speedrun Companion for bastion practice, so the chat interface has been completely removed and I have added the ability to create custom loadouts.
 Check *I Use the Speedrun Companion Bastion Practice Datapack* if you have installed it, and make sure that the name of the world you put it into is named "Bastion Practice".

 If you use the Speedrun Companion Bastion Practice Datapack, in the *Start Bastion Hotkey* field, choose a hotkey that will start your timer and put you into survival mode.
 Likewise, the *Reset Bastion Hotkey* field is a hotkey that will reset your loadout and timer and send you to a new bastion during RSG/FSG Practice Mode.